Photo by Kjeld Mahoney, Scituate

-I am researching and drafting books that explore Scituate's history.
+I continue researching and writing works that explore Scituate's history.

 I am a retired attorney.
 I graduated from Dartmouth College and Boston University School of Law.
 I live in historic Scituate.
 I am a member of the Scituate Historical Society, a volunteer for the Scituate Historical Commission, a member of the Massachusetts Historical Society, and a member of the New England Historical Association.